-Who Shot Sports: A Photographic History, 1843 to the Present, guest curated by distinguished photographic historian Gail Buckland, highlights sport photographers and their place in the history of photography, not merely sports history.
+Who Shot Sports: A Photographic History, 1843 to the Present, guest curated by distinguished photographic historian Gail Buckland, highlights sports photographers and their place in the history of photography, not merely sports history.

-We decided to expand the roughs of the Brooklyn Museum Who Shot Sports exhibition.
-Our strategy is here is to appeal to photographers and sport photographers by demonstrating that through photography you can capture anything-emotions, actions, and reflections of life.
-By using photos that showcase really great photography skills and reflect the spirit of sports, we can grab any photographers’ attention and that go well with the copy/headline.
+The strategy here is to appeal to photographers and sports photographers by demonstrating that through photography you can capture anything-emotions, actions, and reflections of life.
+By using photos that showcase really great photography skills and reflect the spirit of sports, we can grab any photographers’ attention and that goes well with the copy/headline.
 The message is that photography can capture any moment, emotion and experience through various skills.
 We hope that these ads get a new and different audience-made up of photographers to come to the museum.

 The first set of ads would on the mta square ad space